RandomcodeDev/chifir-engine/README.md

 time).
 I also wrote my own allocator that works pretty well, but I think there are still issues with its bookkeeping, and I'm sure I'll have to optimize it eventually.

+## Build requirements

+For Windows, you need Visual Studio or Clang.
+You also (will, in the future) need the GDK to build the x64 version.
+For Xbox 360, you need the SDK, it's on Internet Archive.
+For Switch, you need version 15.3.2 of the SDK (also on Internet Archive), the private repo, and my private fork of xmake.
+For Linux, you need Clang and glibc (other `libc`s might work, but this is untested).

+There are Rust bindings in progress, you need the `nightly` toolchain.

 ## Build instructions

 You'll need xmake.
 First, you should copy `config.default.lua` to `config.lua`, and change any important stuff.
 Then, just run `xmake config -m debug`, followed by `xmake build`.

+For the Rust stuff, build the engine, then do `cargo build`.

 ## Supported platforms